- Larry Charles

 Somehow director Larry Charles captures the most uncomfortable situations imaginable and manages to get his star out alive.
 Just as he did in Borat and Religulous, Charles shoots interviewees diametrically opposed to the movie’s ostensible host.
 In fact, we begin to believe that Cohen must have a death wish.
 When he tells an Al Aqsa Martyr Brigade member that Osama Bin Laden needs a makeover, you have to question how the actor ever expected to come out of that meeting alive.
 These moments cause you to writhe in your seat in fear and awe of Cohen’s unbelievably ballsy intentions, how he fearlessly puts himself at risk and yet never breaks character.

 No matter the number of laughs on the first viewing, the movie’s reliance on shock value will lessen on subsequent viewings.
 Without question, Brüno will not be as successful in the American market as Borat was in 2006.
 An unfortunate prediction on my part.
 More than half the audience from our country—those who would restrict gay marriage at every turn and far too often fall back on age-old religious edicts to guide political decision-making—will avoid the movie simply because they’re anti-gay.
-But then it takes a particular kind of viewer to find a singing penis funny.
+Then again, it takes a particular kind of viewer to find a singing penis funny.